 The dimly lit sky inside the hotel can confuse you into thinking it is evening but when you leave and go back outside you might find a bright mid-day sun marking the middle of the day.

 The shop fronts inside the hotel are so authentic and the restaurants so genuinely Italian, that you almost forget you are not in Italy.
 The cobbled pavements and breath-taking water fountains add to the authenticity of the environment and are complimented perfectly by the rivers meandering through the hotel offering gondala rides to customers, guided by singing gondaliers.

 This hotel had such an elegant vibe and you could indeed spends weeks exploring it and not get bored.
 From the numerous restaurants and cafes offering mouth-watering delights to the glamorous shops and tasteful bars, every nook and cranny of this hotel was authentic and captivating.
 We would highly recommend a visit to The Venetian while in Las Vegas if not a stay in it’s incredible accommodation.

 We didn’t explore this hotel too much during our stay, but I certainly couldn’t leave it off this list for one very special reason…Burgr!
 This restaurant is just one of Gordan Ramsey’s in Las Vegas.
 Married to a chef, we usually have a few eatery hotspots that are a MUST when we visit a city, and this was on top of that list.
-I can definitely say we were not disappointed and all burgers eaten since that day are rated against that experience!
-Extreme I know, but once you have eaten there you will understand!

 We decided to try Burgr for lunch one day during our stay and we certainly didn’t need a dinner that evening…perfect if you are hitting the tiles one night and don’t want to waste precious dancing time at dinner!